-So the first universal principle of influence is Reciprocity.
+The first universal Principle of Influence is Reciprocity.

 If a friend invites you to their party, there’s an obligation for you to invite them to a future party you are hosting.
-If a colleague does you a favor then you owe that colleague a favor.
-And in the context of a social obligation people are more likely to say yes to those that they owe.
+If a colleague does you a favor, then you owe that colleague a favor.
+And in the context of a social obligation people are more likely to say yes to those who they owe.

-So the key to using the principle of reciprocation is to be the first to give and to ensure that what you give is personalized and unexpected.
+So the key to using the Principle of Reciprocity is to be the first to give and to ensure that what you give is personalized and unexpected.

 Simply put, people want more of those things they can have less of.

-The idea that people follow the lead of credible knowledgeable experts.
+This is the idea that people follow the lead of credible, knowledgeable experts.

-What the science is telling us is that it is important to signal to others what makes you a credible knowledgeable authority before you make your influence attempt.
-Of course this can present problems.
-You can hardly go around telling potential customers how brilliant you are.
-But you can certainly arrange for someone to do it for you.
-And surprisingly the science tells us that it doesn’t seem to matter if the person who introduces you is not only connected to you but also likely to prosper from the introduction themselves.
+What the science is telling us is that it’s important to signal to others what makes you a credible, knowledgeable authority before you make your influence attempt.
+Of course this can present problems; you can hardly go around telling potential customers how brilliant you are, but you can certainly arrange for someone to do it for you.
+And surprisingly, the science tells us that it doesn’t seem to matter if the person who introduces you is not only connected to you but also likely to prosper from the introduction themselves.

 The next principle is Consistency.